Yash-002/paragon/README.md

 **Your Standard for Security.
 A private, methodology-driven notebook for pentesters and bug bounty hunters.**

-Paragon is a minimal, modern desktop app built to bring structure to the chaos of security research.
+Paragon is a minimal, modern web app built to bring structure to the chaos of security research.
 It's a personal accountability partner that helps you follow a plan, document your work, and stay focused.
+It can be run locally, and doesn't need a website.

 ![image](https://github.com/user-attachments/assets/9ae1434b-88e1-4f59-aa51-61b6cdb1bea1)